 STEP 5: Appointment

 All individuals are employed by official action of the Lowndes County Board of Education upon recommendation of the superintendent.
-Among the documents required upon employment, depending on your work experience and the position, include:
+Among the documents required upon employment, depending on your work experience and the position, include the following:

 1. US Military Form DD214 if prior military;